Union-Investment/vfs2-file-explorer/README.md

 ==================

 # Description
-**vfs2-file-explorer** is a liferay portlet developed with vaadin and based on apache vfs 2 component
+**vfs2-file-explorer** is a liferay (tested on 6.1.1) portlet developed with vaadin and based on apache vfs 2 component

+# Build

+mvn vaadin:update-widgetset clean install

 # Configuration